If you were just arrested for DUI in Tampa or Hillsborough County, FL, and you have a prior DUI conviction, then you have come to the right place.

-Contact us to speak with a DUI attorney in Tampa at the Sammis Law Firm.
+Contact us to speak with a DUI attorney in Tampa at Sammis Law Firm.
 We provide a free and confidential initial consultation either on the phone or in the office.
 Let us put our experience to work for you.

 Call (813) 250-0500.

-In some cases when the DUI conviction occurred out of state, it might not immediately show up on your Florida driver’s license.
+If a prior DUI conviction occurred out of state, it might not immediately show up on your Florida driver’s license.
 In those cases, the judge and prosecutor might not even know about the prior conviction.